tbs17/precisionLearning/README.md

     + the '185_row' folder contains files that shares the 'Video id' key
     + 'video_objects.csv' needs to be joined after mergining all the files from '185_row' with key 'Video title'

-  + the 'all_features_cleaned.csv' file is the final with all the features merged before training for models
+  + the 'all_features_cleaned.csv' file is the final file with all the features merged before training for models